scrapinghub/autoextract-poet/docs/intro.rst

 You can use items defined by autoextract-poet just as regular Python objects, to standardize item definitions.
 They are implemented as ``attr.s`` classes, and can be used as Scrapy_ items directly, or converted to dictionaries (e.g. for serialization) via itemadapter_.
+The full list of items can be seen here :py:mod:`autoextract_poet.items`.

 scrapy-autoextract_ provides an automatic way to extract items defined here from any website, using Scrapy_ and `Autoextract API`_.